 Solo travel is an experience like no other that should be tried at least once in a lifetime.
 Nevertheless, such an undertaking can seem daunting, especially if you plan to be away for any period of time.
 That’s why traveling with a friend/partner/S.O. is also a good idea – it removes a lot of the stress of traveling by sharing the burden with whoever you decide to journey with.
 You also feel safer with someone by your side and, best of all, a partner is the perfect cure for loneliness!

-It’s no different in TEFL, either.
-We’re always being asked whether or not it’s possible for couples to teach abroad together.
+It’s no different in TEFL life, either.
+We’re always being asked whether or not it’s possible for couples to teach English abroad together.
 The answer?
 Yes, it is – and it happens all the time.

-Below are a few tips it would be best to keep a note of, so as to increase your chances of working with your partner abroad.
+Below are a few tips it would be best to keep a note of, so as to increase your chances of working abroad with your partner.

 Working in the Same School